croner-i-web/progression-framework/frameworks/content/engineer.md

           - "Proactively improves modules, services, systems and codebases they encounter, 'This doesn't make sense, I'm going to do something about it!'"
           - "Contributes to scaling engineering hiring (e.g. leads calls, does onsite interviews)"
           - "Builds simple tools or iterates existing tools for the benefit of all engineers"
+          - "Acts as a bridge between Engineering and Authoring teams"
       - level: 4
         criteria:
           - "Positively influences engineers in the wider org"